wgaylord/JarFingerPrinter/Fingerprint_Specification.md

  The item "fields" is all the fields defined in the class.
 (More on them later)

  The item "constants" is a dictionary.
-(This may be empty) It can conatin a entry named "numbers" and an entry named "strings".
+It can conatin a entry named "numbers" and an entry named "strings".

    These are all the numbers and strings that appear inside the classes constant pool.